latex3/latex3.github.io/bugs/index.md

 popular and why you will find a solution for essentially any typesetting problem in the LaTeX universe.
 So this is is a bit of a "the glass is half full or half empty" situation.

+## Policy on layout and interface deficiencies

+Upfront we should probably stress that "deficiencies" in the design of of the standard document classes (`article`, `report` and `book`) as well a questionable but long established interface behavior of commands is something that we will normally not change, even if we can all agree that a different behavior or a different layout would have been a better choice.
+You are, of course, welcome to report issues in these areas, using the procedure explained below, but in all likelihood such reports will get suspended.

+The reason is is that the kernel interfaces and the document classes have been used for many years in essentially all documents (even documents using different classes often build them upon the standard classes in the background) and thus such changes for would break or as a minimum noticeably change nearly all existing documents.
+See also the file [LaTeX2e News Issue 07]({{site.baseurl}}/news/latex2e-news/ltnews07.pdf) with regard to this policy.

 ## Searching through already reported bugs